petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/picklists/picklists-api-basics.md

 | `ListTypeDefinitionResource listTypeDefinitionResource = builder.authentication(...).build();` | Specifies basic authentication and generates a `ListTypeDefinitionResource` service instance. |
 | `ListTypeDefinition listTypeDefinitionResource = listTypeDefinitionResource.postListTypeDefinition(...);` | Calls the `listTypeDefinitionResource.postListTypeDefinition` method and passes the data to post. |

 Note that the project includes the `com.liferay.headless.admin.list.type.client` file as a dependency.
-You can find client JAR dependency information for all REST applications in the API explorer in your installation at `/o/api`.
+You can find client JAR dependency information for all REST applications in the API explorer in your installation at `/o/api` (e.g., <http://localhost:8080/o/api>).

 ```{note}
 The `main` method's comment demonstrates running the class.
 ```

-The other example Java classes are similar to this one, but call different `ListTypeDefinitionResource` methods.
+The other Java classes are similar, but call different `ListTypeDefinitionResource` methods.

 ```{important}
 See [ListTypeDefinitionResource](https://github.com/liferay/liferay-portal/blob/[$LIFERAY_LEARN_PORTAL_GIT_TAG$]/modules/apps/headless/headless-admin-list-type/headless-admin-list-type-client/src/main/java/com/liferay/headless/admin/list/type/client/resource/v1_0/ListTypeDefinitionResource.java) for service details.